 But the woman I met in Antigua who had made studying Guatemala her life’s work and who had visited Guatemala consistently over the last 40 years?
 I figured she knew a thing or two.

 The problem is, she loved to pepper every conversation with gruesome tales of violent crimes and murder – many of the victims thereof being unsuspecting tourists.
 After informing her of our plans to take a day trip to the coast from Antigua with some ex-pat friends, she relayed how many deaths happened along that very stretch of road, like she was talking about how many roadside fruit stands there are along the way.

 For good measure, she threw in a few other tales of bus drivers being attacked weekly and a French tourist being killed for not giving up his wallet while being mugged.

 I let this woman get under my skin.
 Now, perhaps I wouldn’t have, if hers were the only tales of violence in Guatemala.
 The problem is, I’d already heard about violence in Guatemala, a lot.

-While this man was my only first-hand account of violence in Guatemala, wherever you go you’ll find yourself no more than two degrees of separation from somebody who has been robbed, attacked, or even killed.
-It seems to be a fact of life in Guatemala.
-Guatemala city is generally to be avoided at all costs, and the rest of the country is hit and miss.
+While this man was my only first-hand account of violence in Guatemala, wherever I went I found myself no more than two degrees of separation from somebody who had been robbed, attacked, or even killed.
+It seemed to be a fact of life in Guatemala.
+People consistently told me Guatemala city is generally to be avoided at all costs, and the rest of the country is hit and miss.

 Generally speaking, if you stick to tourist-friendly places, don’t go out at night, and never go walking by yourself somewhere without many people, you’ll be fine.